Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 The correct answer depends on the relevant competencies.
 The key is understanding which personality traits are most prized in relation to the position you are applying for.APS.

-How IPC can help with your tests for APS
+How IPC improves your APS test scores:

 The Institute of Psychometric Coaching (IPC) has developed a variety of tailored preparations to ensure you are ready for your tests with APS.
 Our professionals have analysed APS’s strategies and techniques and developed a full range of countermeasures.
 Our preparations include:

-• Test scores in comparison to others
+• Test scores in comparison to others.

-• Feedback on how to improve
+• Feedback and gaudiness on how to improve.

 Benefits include: